manzt/anywidget/docs/src/pages/blog/anywidget-02.md

   }
 ---

+> **EDIT**(2024-01-31): Since v0.9, it is preferred to use
+> <a href="/blog/a-year-with-anywidget#introducing-widget-lifecycle-hooks">anywidget
+> lifecycle hooks</a> to define custom widgets.
+The JavaScript in the code
+> snippets below have been updated to reflect this usage.

 _TL;DR: **anywidget** v0.2 brings modern web development to Jupyter.
 You can now use a **file path** to enable **anywidget**'s integrated Hot Module Replacement (HMR):_